fabienvauchelles/superpipes/docs/nodes/com.vaushell.superpipes.nodes.buffer.N_Buffer.md

 wait-min | Wait a random time (between `wait-min` and `wait-max` milliseconds) before processing another message.
 For example, I like a Facebook message in 5 minutes or in 4 hours! | integer | no | N/A | 300000 wait-max | See wait-min. | integer | no | N/A | 14400000

+__Tips:__ to avoid side effects, `flow-limit` must not match to a time slot.
+It must be smaller or larger.

 ## Slot parameters